pelithne/k8s/workshop.md

 Once your container has been pulled and started, showing state **READY**, you can instead start monitoring the service to see when a public IP address has been created.

 To monitor progress, use the `kubectl get service`.
-You will probably have to repeast a few times, as it can take a while to get the public IP address.
+You will probably have to repeats a few times, as it can take a while to get the public IP address.

 ```console
 kubectl get service azure-vote-front